shakajones/batchstrip/README.md

 2. Start Phoenix endpoint from root with `mix phx.server`

-3. Run the Groupstrip instide IEx (Interactive Elixir, basically, `rails console`) with `iex -S mix phx.server`
+3. Run the Batchstrip instide IEx (Interactive Elixir, basically, `rails console`) with `iex -S mix phx.server`

 Now you can visit [localhost:4000](http://localhost:4000) from your browser.